 If you’re disembarking from the bus at the stop ‘Colosseo’, you will be right beside the entrance for individuals and groups.

-Colosseum Entrance Fees
+Colosseum Entrance Ticket (Self-Guided)

 Depending on the amount of time you need at the Colosseum and which sights you want to see there, you will pay different fees.
 You will also need reservations to visit the Colosseum currently (except a few select days a year)!

-Here are the prices current as of January 2023:
+Here are the prices current as of March 2024:

-*Standard ticket: The Standard ticket to the Colosseum will grant you access to the Colosseum, Imperial Forums, and the Roman Forum – Palatine.
+*Standard ticket: The standard ticket to the Colosseum will grant you access to the Colosseum, Imperial Forums, and the Roman Forum (Palatine).

 *Children under 18: If you’re under 18 years of age, you get free entrance to the Colosseum.
 This is for both EU citizens and citizens of non-EU countries.